 It hasn’t been determined whether the fold ended in a raw edge or had been folded again to hide the raw edge, but in order to avoid unnecessary tearing I folded it twice before stitching it in place.

 The smokkr fragment from Køstrup was found pleated with tiny pleats, 2-3 mm deep and 3 mm wide.
 The pleated part is approx. 7,5 cm wide but at its longest part torn a little over 4 cm from the top of the smokkr making it impossible to determine its original length.

-Since I sew my dress while being 7-8 months pregnant I had to take into consideration my temporary bodily shape and size which made me decide to let my pleating run from the top of the smokkr, over my chest and end at the point where my belly starts protruding.
-This way the draping created by the pleating gives extra room for the growing belly.
+Since I sew my dress while being 7-8 months pregnant I had to take into consideration my temporary body shape and size which made me decide to let my pleating run from the top of the smokkr to the point where my belly was most protruding.
+This way the draping created by the pleating gave extra room for the growing belly.